kineticsystem/vscode_ros2/README.md

 }
 ```

-If you want to buils your repo, the only thing you have to do is to select "Run build task..." from the Terminal menu.
-The task will immediately find the build task in the above confuguration file.
-You can also use
+To execute a build, navigate to the "Run build task..." option within the Terminal menu.
+The system will automatically locate and initiate the build task as specified in the aforementioned `tasks.json` file.
+Alternatively, use the keyboard shortcut:

-`<ctrl> + <shift> + b`
+`Ctrl + Shift + B

-## External links
+## Additional Resources

-There is a good introduction to VSCode and ROS2 here: https://www.youtube.com/watch?v=hf76VY0a5Fk
+For an in-depth introduction to ROS2 and VSCode, you may refer to the following video tutorial: https://www.youtube.com/watch?v=hf76VY0a5Fk